felleg/whichGameShouldIPlay/README.md

-  -long       Use this flag to suggest long games only -one        Use this flag to suggest one-player games only -two        Use this flag to suggest two-player games only
+  -long       Use this flag to suggest long games only -one        Use this flag to suggest one-player games only -two        Use this flag to suggest two-player games only -unl        Use this flag to enable unlimited suggestions (instead of 3)